 It's important to point out that since we're using the first day of your date range to calculate each change score, the changes can be quite different depending on the start (and end) date of your date range.

-However, if the date range was April 30th to May 7th, this keyword would have a change score of -1: The keyword was ranked 3rd on April 30th then dropped to 4th by May 7th.
+However, if the date range was changed to June 2 to July 10, this keyword would have a change score of -3:

 This highlights the influence that date ranges can have on your change scores.
 Due to this, the change scores you see for one date range do not necessarily correlate with the change scores for a different date range.